Database transaction

 In a database management system, a transaction is a single unit of logic or work, sometimes made up of multiple operations.
 Any logical calculation done in a consistent mode in a database is known as a transaction.
 One example is a transfer from one bank account to another: the complete transaction requires subtracting the amount to be transferred from one account and adding that same amount to the other.

 A database transaction, by definition, must be atomic (it must either be complete in its entirety or have no effect whatsoever), consistent (it must conform to existing constraints in the database), isolated (it must not affect other transactions) and durable (it must get written to persistent storage).
 Database practitioners often refer to these properties of database transactions using the acronym ACID.

-Purpose

-Databases and other data stores which treat the integrity of data as paramount often include the ability to handle transactions to maintain the integrity of data.
-A single transaction consists of one or more independent units of work, each reading and/or writing information to a database or other data store.
-When this happens it is often important to ensure that all such processing leaves the database or data store in a consistent state.

-Examples from double-entry accounting systems often illustrate the concept of transactions.
-In double-entry accounting every debit requires the recording of an associated credit.
-If one writes a check for $100 to buy groceries, a transactional double-entry accounting system must record the following two entries to cover the single transaction: